AbhishreySharma11/Project-on-Pokemon-Game-from-python/statement.md

+1. Problem Statement

+Have you ever wanted to play Pokémon right in your terminal?
+This project brings that experience alive!
+The goal is to build a simple Python game where anyone can name their trainer, pick their favorite starter Pokémon, and jump into battles with wild Pokémon—all from the command line.
+The game saves your progress and lets you continue your adventure any time you want.

-Scope of the Project
+3. Scope of the Project

-Single-player, text-based terminal game
+-Single-player, text-based terminal game

-Supports persistent game progress through save and load functionality
+-Supports persistent game progress through save and load functionality

-Core mechanics: trainer naming, Pokémon selection, health-based battle system, simple stats and combat
+-Core mechanics: trainer naming, Pokémon selection, health-based battle system, simple stats and combat

-Focused on beginner-friendly code and gameplay, without using any third-party dependencies
+-Focused on beginner-friendly code and gameplay, without using any third-party dependencies

-Target Users
+3. Target Users

-Students and beginners learning Python and object-oriented programming
+-Students and beginners learning Python and object-oriented programming

-Fans of Pokémon wanting a minimalist terminal game experience
+-Fans of Pokémon wanting a minimalist terminal game experience

-Anyone interested in turn-based game design fundamentals
+-Anyone interested in turn-based game design fundamentals

-High-level Features
+4. High-level Features

-Customizable trainer name
+-Customizable trainer name

-Selection of starter Pokémon with unique stats
+-Selection of starter Pokémon with unique stats

-Random wild Pokémon encounters for battles
+-Random wild Pokémon encounters for battles

-Turn-based combat with health and damage mechanics
+-Turn-based combat with health and damage mechanics

-Save and reload game state to resume progress
+-Save and reload game state to resume progress

-Clear, menu-driven interface for ease of use
+-Clear, menu-driven interface for ease of use